SaiSindhuja197/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09b-Implement_Azure_Container_Instances.md

 - Deployed a Docker image by using the Azure Container Instance
 - Reviewed the functionality of the Azure Container Instance

-## Key takeaways

-Congratulations on completing the lab.
-Here are the main takeaways for this lab.

-+ Azure Container Instances (ACI) is a service that enables you to deploy containers on the Microsoft Azure public cloud.
-+ ACI doesn't require you to provision or manage any underlying infrastructure.
-+ ACI supports both Linux containers and Windows containers.
-+ Workloads on ACI are usually started and stopped by some kind of process or trigger and are usually short-lived.

-## Extend your learning with Copilot
-Copilot can assist you in learning how to use the Azure scripting tools.
-Copilot can also assist in areas not covered in the lab or where you need more information.
-Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
-Take a few minutes to try these prompts.

-+ Summarize the steps to create and configure an Azure Container Instance.
-+ What are the ways I can run a serverless container on Azure?

-## Learn more with self-paced training

-+ [Run container images in Azure Container Instances](https://learn.microsoft.com/training/modules/create-run-container-images-azure-container-instances/).
-Learn how Azure Container Instances can help you quickly deploy containers, how to set environment variables, and specify container restart policies.

 ### You have successfully completed the lab